 My name is John August, Treasurer of Pirate Party Australia; I've stood for the last Federal election as a NSW Senate Candidate.

 A top-level look at the current tensions in politics in Australia, and a plug for the Pirate Party.
+(This was written around the time of Abbott, but I still think my comments hold now, at the end of Albanese's first term.)

 We have had recent votes on two secular issues, which I thought I'd review for my web page.
 These were the vote on the 11th May 2017 on the "Abortion Law Reform (Miscellaneous Acts Amendment) Bill 2016" and on the 16th November 2017 on the "Voluntary Assisted Dying Bill 2017".